Univ 101 Syllabus

 Learning Outcomes

-1. You will recognize and reflect on the unique community, purpose, and Mission and Aims of BYU and connect the BYU experience to your own educational and spiritual goals;
+Recognize and reflect upon the unique community, purpose, and Mission and Aims of BYU and connect your BYU experience to your own educational and spiritual goals.

-2. You will recognize and feel confident in accessing campus resources that provide support for academic success and personal resiliency in addition to spiritual, emotional, physical, social, and financial well-being;
+Recognize and feel confident in accessing campus resources that provide support for academic success and personal resiliency in addition to spiritual, emotional, physical, social, and financial well-being.

-3. You will work towards developing the character essential to lifelong disciple-scholarship using gospel-centered learning, intellectual humility, and respectful engagement with others; and
+Work towards developing the character essential to lifelong disciple-scholarship using gospel-centered learning, intellectual humility, and respectful engagement with others.

-4. You will discover the value of both contributing and belonging to the BYU community by understanding the Honor Code, the Dress and Grooming Principles and Expectations, the Statement on Belonging, and current prophetic guidance; participating in activities and events; and serving others.
+Articulate the value of both contributing and belonging to the BYU community by understanding the Honor Code, the Dress and Grooming Principles & Expectations, the Statement on Belonging, and current prophetic guidance; participating in activities and events; and serving others.

 BYU Policy Statments